 Sydney, Australia—Dovetail, a software company that enables teams to make better decisions through deep customer understanding, today announced that it has raised $5 million AUD to further scale the reach of its customer research platform.
 The round was led by Felicis Ventures, with participation from Blackbird Ventures, Grok Ventures, and Didier Elzinga, CEO of Culture Amp.
 The company has created a collaborative, easily searchable repository for all of an organization’s customer research to fully inform and expedite product decisions; users can share data-backed insights across the broader business in real time.

 Funding comes as Dovetail has generated remarkable customer growth over the past year.
-The company has added over 1,000 customers in just 12 months, including Datadog, GitLab, Harvard University, IBM, Nielsen Norman Group, and Wiley, to an impressive global customer base that includes Boston Consulting Group, Canva, Cisco, Deloitte, Maersk, Mastercard, Shopify, Square, VMware and more.
+The company has added over 1,000 customers in just 12 months, including Datadog, GitLab, Harvard University, IBM, Nielsen Norman Group, and Wiley, to an impressive global customer base that includes Boston Consulting Group, Canva, Cisco, Deloitte, Maersk, Shopify, Square, VMware and more.
 Enterprise growth, in particular, has topped 20 percent month-over-month as subscriptions continue to climb.

 Closing the customer understanding gap

 As organizations grow, a customer understanding gap develops between those who are exposed to customers regularly (i.e. user researchers, product managers, designers, sales team members, and support) and those who aren’t.
 Dovetail was created to close this gap by democratizing data so that everyone in an organization has relevant knowledge at their fingertips.
 This type of access to information facilitates faster, better decisions and empathy with customers that generate better products and services.